 Before getting into the why, just consider how deep this impact runs.
 The forecasters at McKinsey expect data-driven initiatives to add $100 billion in value to the pharmaceutical industry in coming years.
 Even for an industry as expansive as pharma, those figures are eye-popping.

 Data analytics promises to be so transformative because it’s a natural fit for the pharmaceutical industry.
 At its core, dispensing drugs is a massive logistical effort that depends on precision and consistency.
 Collecting, storing, organizing, and analyzing data is too.
-Now that automation and other smart technologies are online, healthcare analytics is more accessible, and the entire industry benefits as a result.
+Now that automation and other smart technologies are online, and that software for pharmaceutical companies has reached new levels of reliability, healthcare analytics is more accessible, and the entire industry benefits as a result.

 The number of examples illustrating the intersection of pharmacy and analytics is vast and varied.
 Here are a few specific ways the industry will benefit from turning information into insights: